Chester Zoo: Tsavo Bird Safari

-Latin American Wetlands Aviary
+Latin American Wetland Aviary

-Formerly the flamingo aviary, the new Latin American Wetlands opened in Spring 2021 The new enclosure is much larger and includes a large free-flight area to allow for natural flight behaviour for its residents.

-The walkthrough enclosure includes new planting, several bird hides and a raised walkway and is themed around the wetlands of Central and South America.
-Various wildfowl and wading birds are exhibited, including Caribbean flamingos, saffron finches, roseate spoonbill, orinoco goose, black-bellied whistling ducks, black-necked stilts, ringed teals, brazilian teals, wild muscovy duck and scarlet ibis.
+The former Caribbean flamingo exhibit has been redeveloped as a mixed-species netted aviary for Latin American wetland birds.
+The new exhibit opened in June 2021, coinciding with the Zoo's 90th anniversary.
+Visitors enter the aviary along a walkway and viewing platform which project out over a lake, giving uninterrupted views of the birds.
+In addition to the 100-strong flock of flamingos, the aviary is home to scarlet ibises, roseate spoonbills, black-necked stilts, Orinoco geese, Muscovy ducks, ringed teals, black-bellied whistling ducks, saffron finches and other waterfowl species.

 Fruit Bat Forest

-Fruit Bat Forest, formerly the Twilight Zone, is the largest free-flying bat cave in Europe.
+Fruit Bat Forest is the largest free-flying bat cave in Europe.
 The cave holds two species of bat: Rodrigues fruit bats, and Seba's short-tailed bats.
-It is also home to a varied collection of other species including spiny mice and blind cave fish.
+It is also home to a varied collection of other species including, common tenrecs and blind cave fish.

 Monkey Islands

-Monkey Islands was opened in 1997, replacing the old monkey house, and is currently home to four monkey species: Colombian black spider monkeys, mandrills, lion-tailed macaques and Buffy-headed capuchin.
-Campbell's guenons and porcupines were formerly housed in the exhibit, and Sulawesi crested macaques were kept here until they moved to Islands in 2015.
+Monkey Islands was opened in 1997, replacing the old monkey house, and is currently home to four monkey species: Colombian spider monkeys, mandrills, lion-tailed macaques and golden-bellied capuchins.
+Campbell's mona monkeys and porcupines were formerly housed with the mandrills and Sulawesi crested macaques were kept here until they moved to 'Islands' in 2015.
 Visitors enter the monkey house and view the animals from a central corridor.
 Each species has a glass-fronted indoor enclosure with climbing apparatus and an outdoor enclosure, moated and heavily planted.

 Miniature Monkeys

 Miniature Monkeys, opened in May 2004, consists of two enclosures.
-The first is home to a pair of pied tamarins with pygmy marmosets, and the second is shared by 1 emperor tamarin and two golden-headed lion tamarins.
-Azara's agoutis, Geoffrey's marmosets, black-tailed marmosets, black lion tamarins, red titi and white-faced sakis have also been housed here in the past but have been moved out for various reasons.
+The first is home to a pair of pied tamarins with pygmy marmosets, and the second is shared by three emperor tamarins and three golden-headed lion tamarins.
+Geoffrey's marmosets, black-tailed marmosets, black lion tamarins, red titi monkeys and white-faced sakis have also been housed here in the past but have been moved out for various reasons.

 Bears of the Cloud Forest

 Bears of the Cloud Forest opened in 2004 and is home to a pair of spectacled bears and other South American animals.
-The purpose-built exhibit is designed to mimic the bear's natural habitat by providing trees and rocky terrain.
-Nearby are paddocks housing capybaras, giant anteater and Brazilian tapirs.

-Guanaco and vicuna were previously housed with rhea.
+The purpose-built exhibit is designed to mimic the bear's natural habitat by providing trees and a rocky terrain.
+Nearby are paddocks housing capybaras, giant anteaters, and Brazilian tapirs.
+Guanacos and vicuñas were previously housed in this section, along with rheas.

-The zoo's first spectacled bear cub was born in January 2017.